machbase/machbase/content/en/dbms/sdk/dotnet.md

 void AppendData(MachAppendWriter aWriter, List<object> aDataList)
 ```

-Through the MachAppendWriter object, it takes a list containing the data and enters it into the database.<br>
+Through the MachAppendWriter object, it takes a list containing the data and enters it into the database.
-- In the order of the data in the List, each datatype must match the datatype of the column represented in the table.<br>
+- In the order of the data in the List, each datatype must match the datatype of the column represented in the table.
 - If the data in the List is insufficient or overflows, an error occurs.
 <blockquote>
   <p>When representing a time value with a ulong object, simply do not enter the Tick value of the DateTime object. <br><br>In that value, you must enter a <u>value that excludes the DateTime Tick value that represents 1970-01-01</u>.</p>